Image

 St. Louis Manslaughter Defense Attorney | Felony Lawyer

-What Typically Leads to Manslaughter Charges in Pettis County, MO?
+Common Situations That Lead to Manslaughter Charges in Pettis County, MO

 Manslaughter charges in the Pettis County, MO area often arise from situations where something went wrong, not necessarily where someone intended to cause harm.
 In many cases, prosecutors allege that a person acted recklessly, negligently, or failed to recognize a serious risk that ultimately led to another person’s death.